gumaerc-testorg/6.189-january-iap-2011/content/pages/assignments.md

   youtube_id: null
 ---

 If you are working on your own machine, you will probably need to install Python.
-We will be using the standard Python software, [available here](http://www.python.org/download/releases/2.6.6/).
+We will be using the standard Python software, {{% resource_link "f9959840-514a-43c1-a070-484dd5b0a547" "available here" %}}.
 You should download and install version 2.6.x, **not** 2.7.x or 3.x.
 All MIT Course 6 classes currently use a version of Python 2.6.

 {{< tableopen >}}
 {{< theadopen >}}